 How to fix curling cannabis Leaves

-Novice growers usually suffer from marijuana leaves curling up at the edges.
+Novice growers usually suffer from weed leaves curling up on edges.
 Leaf curling in cannabis plants means the growing conditions are not ideal.

 Common causes of leaf curling include: